Metropolitan Water District of Southern California: Purification and treatment

-Future Expansion
+Proposed additional sources

 Regional Recycled Water Program

 In partnership with the Sanitation Districts of Los Angeles County and the Metropolitan Water District, The Regional Recycled Water Program will introduce purified and treated wastewater that will replenish groundwater basins across Los Angeles and Orange Counties that aims to potentially accommodate direct potable reuse demands in the near future.
 The program includes 60 miles of new pipelines to convey the treated water across four regional groundwater basins, an industrial facility, and two MWD treatment plants.

-The program calls for a water treatment facility that would be the one of the largest in the nation, producing 150 million gallons per day or 168 thousand acre-feet per year of purified water.
-However, before the full-scale facility is developed, a 0.5 million gallon per day demonstration facility, The Advanced Purification Center, in Carson will take its place and vigorously test, treat, and operate to ensure the highest quality standards of wastewater treatment are met prior to the development of the new facility.
+The program calls for a water treatment facility that would be one of the largest in the nation, producing 150 million gallons per day or 168 thousand acre-feet per year of purified water.
+Before the full-scale facility is developed, a 0.5 million gallon per day demonstration facility, The Advanced Purification Center, in Carson will test, treat, and operate to ensure the highest quality standards of wastewater treatment are met prior to the development of the new facility.
 The construction and application of a membrane bioreactors in the demonstration facility cost nearly $17 million dollars and the total cost of building the full-scale program will be $3.4 billion, resulting in an annual operation cost of $129 million, and water cost of $1,830 per acre-foot.
 The full scale treatment facility would serve 500,000 homes daily and deliver a purified source of water to the four regional groundwater basins: Central, West Coast, Main San Gabriel, and Orange County.